Ahmed-Soli/instabug-infrastructure-internship/README.md

     ```bash
     helm install go-app --values=./helm_charts/go-app/values.yaml ./helm_charts/go-app/
     ```
+- Side Note:
+    - I have defined a `HorizontalPodAutoscaler` resource in `hpa.yaml` to achieve autoscaling and high availability of the service.

-## Phase 6 ( building CD of the go api app Using ArgoCD and Helm Charts)
+## Phase 6 ( building CD of the go api app Using ArgoCD and Helm Charts)<a name="argocd"></a>

 - First thing to do before installing Argocd is to create a kubernete namespace using this command
     ```bash